 Travel with EcoVoyager

-Ecovoyager arranges Rupununi expeditions through direct charter flights to lodge airstrips at Karanambu, Wichabai, Dadanawa, and Rewa, skipping the overland journey from Georgetown when schedules demand it.
-For travelers who want to see the Iwokrama rainforest along the way, we coordinate combined overland and flight itineraries with stops at Atta Rainforest Lodge and Surama Eco-Lodge.
-Our ranch partners host giant anteater tracking, arapaima fishing, horseback mustering rides, and giant otter boat trips led by researchers and guides whose families have worked these landscapes for generations.
+Ecovoyager arranges Rupununi expeditions by direct charter flights to lodge airstrips at Karanambu, Wichabai, Dadanawa, and Rewa.
+For travelers who want to move through the interior overland, we coordinate combined itineraries with stops at Atta Rainforest Lodge and Surama Eco-Lodge along the Linden to Lethem trail.

 Private charter flights to lodge airstrips in the North and South Rupununi